 On behalf of all of us at SUNY Broome Community College, welcome.
 Whether you are just beginning your higher educational experience or are returning to college to attain new skills, here at SUNY Broome, you will find faculty and staff committed to making your educational experience a rewarding one.
 Welcome also to the SUNY Broome web-site where you will find answers to many of your questions about SUNY Broome Community College.

-For over sixty years, SUNY Broome Community College has been addressing the ever-changing educational needs of students from this region as well as from across New York State and around the world.
-At SUNY Broome, you can choose from a broad array of educational programming designed to prepare you for success as you transfer to a four year college or university or enter the workplace.
-Recently, SUNY Broome has been ranked number one among SUNY’s thirty community colleges for retention of students who continue their education at the four year level.
-I’m confident that you too will share in the pride that so many in the college community feel about SUNY Broome’s focus on teaching and learning, innovation including the College’s affiliation with many baccalaureate colleges and companies in the area who have benefited from our over 50,000 graduates.
+For over seventy years, SUNY Broome Community College has been addressing the ever-changing educational needs of students from this region as well as from across New York State and around the world.
+At SUNY Broome you can choose from a broad array of educational programming designed to prepare you for success as you transfer to a baccalaureate college or university, or enter the workplace.
+SUNY Broome has been ranked number one among SUNY’s community colleges for retention of students who continue their education at the baccalaureate level.
+I’m confident that you too will share in the pride that so many in the college community feel about SUNY Broome’s focus on teaching and learning excellence and innovation including the College’s affiliation with many baccalaureate colleges and companies in the area who have benefited from our over 50,000 graduates.

 Dr. Kevin Drumm